Yogitadahra/Assignments/README.md

-iam yogita kumari and iam from daharki sindh. i have done my matriculation from shah latif model high school daharki and intermediate from government girls degree college. and i am a fast student (fastian).
+iam yogita kumari and iam from daharki sindh. i have done my matriculation from shah latif model high school daharki and intermediate from government girls degree college. and now i am a fast student (fastian).